 CLICK TO LISTEN TO DEVON HIT “WHAT CAN I DO”:

 It was also during this time that Devon Wilke became a favorite session vocalist for production and publishing companies, cutting tracks for countless songwriters and jingle producers.
 Her vocals have been featured in commercials and industrials, television promos, film soundtracks, and TV theme songs.

 With her music attracting the attention of filmmakers, she widened her focus to include screenwriting.
 One of her features, co-written with filmmaker Patricia Royce, To Cross the Rubicon, was produced by Seattle’s The Lensman Company, opening myriad new doors along her career path.
 The video below is a montage of scenes from the film soundtracked by her onscreen performance of “I Surrender.”

-After developing a substantial library of original material, they recorded an 11-song CD called Richer for Rain, a project that later evolved into a solo vehicle for Devon Wilke under the new title, somewhere on the way.
-Well reviewed as “musically timeless,” this soulful collection of roots/rock songs garnered a new league of fans and deepened respect for her singing and songwriting skills.
+In 2001 she met Rick Hirsch, a versatile and accomplished guitarist, and they formed ROAD TO BLUE, a blues/rock project that quickly met with success, playing such noted venues as Harvelle’s in Santa Monica and B.B.
+King’s Blues Club at Universal City Walk in Los Angeles.
+After developing a substantial library of original material, they produced and recorded an 11-song CD titled Richer for Rain, a project that later evolved into a solo vehicle for Devon Wilke under the new title, somewhere on the way.
+Well reviewed as “musically timeless,” this soulful collection of roots/rock songs garnered a new league of fans and deepened the respect for her singing and songwriting skills.